 - i.
 Supporting proposals for new and extended social infrastructure provided they: - a.
 Are accessible by public transport and active travel; - b.
-Are located within the community that they are intended to serve and incorporate an inclusive design; - c.
-Make use of an innovative delivery of social infrastructure; - d.
-Do not adversely impact on residential character and amenity; - e.
-Ensure highway safety, especially in regards to pedestrians and cyclists; - f.
-Explore the possibility to co-locate, in multi-use buildings with complimentary services; and - g.
-Are provided in multi-use, flexible, adaptable and 'healthy' buildings. - ii.
+Are located within the community that they are intended to serve and incorporate an inclusive design;

+- Do not adversely impact on residential character and amenity; - d.
+Ensure highway safety, especially in regards to pedestrians and cyclists; - e.
+Explore the possibility to co-locate, in multiuse buildings with complimentary services; and - f.
+Are provided in flexible, adaptable and 'healthy' buildings. - ii.
 Requiring major developments to provide new social infrastructure facilities as part of mixed-use developments where feasible, where a deficiency is identified through the Council's Infrastructure Delivery Plan (IDP).

-Applicants Stakeholders will be encouraged to consider funding arrangements for reasonable on-going maintenance costs.
+Applicants will be encouraged to consider funding arrangements for reasonable on-going maintenance costs.